CSAJAELU/Datican/README.md

 # Datican
-This is breast cancer image analysis project
+This is a breast cancer image analysis project